Fiona is a qualified herbalist and aromatherapist. She has twenty years of experience in the field and wants to share that knowledge.

-Nasturtiums in the Garden
+The Value the Nasturtium in the Garden

 I always make sure that I plant a few of the seeds in my compost heap - this turns a somewhat ugly heap into a much prettier show.
-(The leaves look lovely and lush - there aren't as many flowers though.)
+(The leaves look lovely and lush - there aren't as many flowers, though.)

 Nasturtiums can be quite useful when it comes to acting as a trap crop.
 Plant them around your veggie patch to lure insects away from your vegetables.

 What Have You Learned About Nasturtiums?